 3. Install a Low-Flow Shower Head

 Low-flow shower heads consume about half the water of traditional model shower heads.
 According to the US Department of Energy, this small change can result in savings between 25 and 60%!
-Check out low-flow showerheads on Amazon or drop in to your local hardware store to see what models are available and start gaining real savings today! like this one
+Check out low-flow showerheads like this one on Amazon or drop in to your local hardware store to see what models are available and start gaining real savings today!